 For more information about the handbook, please email: email@example.com

-Complaints about any aspect of social work honours degree or postgraduate programmes, courses approved under the rules and requirements for specialist training or courses approved under the rules and requirements for awards developed from the Standard for Childhood Practice 2008, must first follow the internal complaints procedure for that course provider.
-Guidance for this should be within the course/student handbook.
+Complaints must first follow the internal complaints procedure for that course provider.
+Guidance for this should be in your course or student handbook.
 If the outcome of this process is unsatisfactory, students and other stakeholders have a right to lodge a complaint with us.

-More information and the process for making a complaint about a course provider is within the SSSC Handbook for Quality Assurance and Enhancement.
+More information and the process for making a complaint about a course provider are in section 10 of the SSSC Handbook for Quality Assurance and Enhancement.